How To Talk About Alfie Evans With Teens

 No. Alfie’s parents want him to receive proper care, including food, water, oxygen, and his usual medications.
 These few things are ordinary treatment for any patient and should not be withheld in order to hasten a person’s death.

-Is Alfie’s oxygen breathing for him?
+Is the oxygen being given to Alfie breathing for him?

 No. Every human being needs oxygen.
 Some human beings don’t have the strength to take good breaths to keep them healthy and functioning normally.
 Doctors give these patients additional oxygen to help make up for this deficiency.
 Sometimes people are put on a machine called a ventilator to help push air into their lungs.
-Dr. Paul Byrne eloquently explains a ventilator’s function in this article.
+Dr. Paul Byrne elegantly explains a ventilator’s function in this article.

 We know that Alfie’s value doesn’t come from what he can or cannot do or from his contribution to society.
 Alfie’s condition makes it difficult for him to do things on his own, but this doesn’t make his life any less valuable.
 Alfie’s value comes from being made in the image and likeness of God.